+Following the successful testing with two Retailers (Everflow and Wave) Anglian are using the solution in the live environment, and are planning a rollout to the remaining Retailers.
 The project recommends an enduring (longer term) solution which is the submission of AMI Smart reads to CMOS without Retailer approval.
 The impact of this on Market Codes has been identified with proposed recommendations.

-Following the Roles and Responsibilities review led by the Metering Committee it has been recommended to take a code change forward to allow Wholesalers to take responsibility to submit Smart AMI reads into CMOS.
+Following the Roles and Responsibilities review led by the Metering Committee it has been recommended to take a code change forward (now implemented as CPW142) to allow Wholesalers to take responsibility to submit Smart AMI reads into CMOS.
 Throughout the code change process this recommendations report can be used to assist in the code review and any decision making.